vmolab/solx/README.md

 ## Documentation

+For the detailed usage guide, see the [comprehensive documentation](https://matter-labs.github.io/solx/latest/).

 **solx** documentation is provided as an [mdBook](https://github.com/rust-lang/mdBook), and its sources available in the `docs/` directory.
 To build the book, follow the [instructions](./docs/README.md).

+Alternatively, you may check out its Markdown representation in [this repository](./docs/src/).

 See also: